meilisearch/meilisearch-rails/README.md

 end
 ```

-🤔 If you are performing updates & deletions in the background then a record deletion can be committed to your database prior to the job actually executing.
+🤔 If you are performing updates and deletions in the background, a record deletion can be committed to your database prior to the job actually executing.
 Thus if you were to load the record to remove it from the database then your ActiveRecord#find will fail with a RecordNotFound.

-In this case you can bypass loading the record from **ActiveRecord** and just communicate with the index directly:
+In this case you can bypass loading the record from **ActiveRecord** and just communicate with the index directly.

 ```ruby
 class MyActiveJob < ApplicationJob